 In addition to offering 4 percent cash-back on dining, the Uber Visa Card doles out 3 percent back on travel including airfare and hotels, 2 percent back on online purchases including online shopping and streaming services, and 1 percent back on all purchases.
 Of course, the Uber Visa Card also offers a signup bonus of $100 after you use your card for $500 in purchases within three months.

 At first glance, the Uber Visa Card looks like a clear winner.
 Not only is the dining tier higher than the Capital One® Savor® Cash Rewards Credit Card, but the 3 percent you get back on travel is a nice perk, too.
 Of course, the fact you earn 2 percent back on groceries with the Savor card still brings it ahead with those who spend a lot at the grocery store (and who doesn’t?).

 Still, some people don’t want to bother keeping up with a bunch of different categories, and for those people, a card like the Chase Freedom Unlimited® could be a better option.
 This card also comes with no annual fee but offers unlimited 1.5 percent cash back on all purchases regardless of what you buy.
-This card also allows you to earn 3% cash back on all purchases in your first year up to $20,000 spent, making the Chase Freedom Unlimited® a tough contender.
+This card also allows you to earn a $150 bonus after you spend $500 on purchase in your first 3 months from account opening, making the Chase Freedom Unlimited® a tough contender.

 The Bottom Line

-With no annual fee, no foreign transaction fees, and up to 4 percent cash-back, the new Capital One® Savor® Cash Rewards Credit Card could easily be the smartest option for your everyday spending.
+With no annual fee for the first year, no foreign transaction fees, and up to 4 percent cash-back, the new Capital One® Savor® Cash Rewards Credit Card could easily be the smartest option for your everyday spending.